sss294/Interactive-Lab-Hub/Lab 2/README.md

 -Ability to set the colors and sounds they want

+From Feedback from Michael and Linnekar

+-Bar filling or emptying depending on how close it is to the alarm

+-Having a digital display definitely makes sense as the next step

 # Prep for Part 2

 1. Pick up remaining parts for kit on Thursday lab class.
 Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.